-In addition, WAP was also able to implement a very successful women’s economic empowerment project in 2015-16 in Marondera, a small town located at about 72 km east of Harare.
-WAP supported a group of 40 poor women (widows and single mothers) with startup capital of 2000 broiler chicks to form an income-generating activity.
-Before the start up capital was distributed, WAP trained the women in Entrepreneurship, Business Leadership and Management Training to enable them gain the capacity to be able to manage their business.
+2015-2016: We implemented a successful women’s economic empowerment project in Marondera, a small town located at about 72 km east of Harare.
+WAP supported a group of 40 women (widows and single mothers) with startup capital in the form of 2000 broiler chicks.
+Before the chicks were distributed, WAP trained the women in Entrepreneurship, Business Leadership and Management Training to enable them gain the capacity to be able to manage their business.

 April 2018: We implemented a pilot “Stand up, Speak out” training to end child marriage in partnership with Girls Not Brides UK.
 The main goal was to test a “Stand up, Speak Out” manual, and to get insights and feedback from girls and trainers who participated.

 2018: We launched our program Ambassadors Against Child Marriage Program, with help from the Washington-based Advocacy Project and Rockflower.
 Our aim was to select tough-minded girls from underserved communities to empower girls and families that were vulnerable to child marriage.
 We trained five Ambassadors.

 2019: We moved into income generation and trained two teams of girls to produce soap in Chitungwiza and Epworth.
 The first results were so encouraging that we secured generous grants from Action for World Solidarity in Berlin, and Dining for Women in the US.